 The PASEO was founded in 2014 as a project of Taos Fall Arts Festival.
-J. Matt Thomas and Agnes Chavez formed a core team that included Janet Webb, Molly Robertson, Anita McKeown and David Mapes and together they established the enduring mission, guidelines and ethos.
+J. Matt Thomas, Agnes Chavez, Janet Webb, Molly Robertson, Anita McKeown and David Mapes formed a core team and together they established the enduring mission, guidelines and ethos.
 It’s original purpose was to connect the multiple venues of Fall Arts’ exhibitions with street activities to keep visitors engaged and moving.
 That first festival was one day (September 26, 2014) and approximately 3000 people attended.
 Fifteen installations were presented by 26 artists.

 The PASEO 2015 occurred over two days (September 24-25, 2015).
 30 installations were conceived and produced by 70 artists for The PASEO 2015.
 Sixteen of the installations were by artists living in New Mexico, five of those from within Taos County.
 Four artists were international in origin—from Brazil, Berlin, and Japan.
 All the artists were paid for their work, thanks to funding received from grants and contributions from individual supporters.